sysdiglabs/secure-inline-scan-examples/jenkins/jenkins-scan-from-repo/README.md

 # Build, push and scan from Openshift internal registry

-This minimalistic e[example pipeline](Jenkinsfile) shows how to execute the inline-scan container as part of a podTemplate.
+This minimalistic [example pipeline](Jenkinsfile) shows how to execute the inline-scan container as part of a podTemplate.

 The podTemplate in the example is composed by 2 containers:
  * **jnlp** container.
 Required for the Jenkins agent.